aerospaceresearch/Universal-Space-Operations-Center/README.md

 The documentation of for this project can be found [here](https://github.com/aerospaceresearch/Universal-Space-Operations-Center/wiki)

 ## How To Contribute
+-   Create an **Issue** if none exists for the work you want to do and state what you want to do.
+If you want to work on an issue thats already open.
+Comment on that issue so that we know that you are working on it.
 -   **Fork** the project
 -   Add your code
 -   Create a **pull request**